 It’s a hard climb because you’re going uphill without realising it, threading through meadows without the obvious vista of the valley below to signal how high you’ve climbed nor is there a view up to the pass, at least not until late.
 There are few tight hairpins which let you go round and look down on the road you’ve just travelled, instead just wide bends.

 This isn’t a road ordered by decree and built by engineers.
-Perhaps once upon a time a local would walk into Samoëns and have a glass or three of génépi and once intoxicated they tried to walk home but unable to hold a straight line they waved all over the place.
+Perhaps once upon a time a local walked into Samoëns and have a glass or three of génépi and once intoxicated they tried to walk home but unable to hold a straight line they waved all over the place.
 This went on several times until a path was established and in time everyone used it and eventually it got tarmacked.
 Or maybe not.
-The mind wanders because the road wanders and almost all the time you have meadows on both sides, safe for those who suffer from vertigo because there’s no drop off the side for most of the way.
+The mind wanders because the road wanders, and almost all the time you have meadows on both sides, this one is safe for those who suffer from vertigo because there’s no drop-off over the edge for most of the way.